-Presentations will not include any discussion of the unlabeled use of a product or a product under investigational use with the exception of content experts’ discussion of use of DTaP vaccine in a manner recommended by the Advisory Committee on Immunization Practices, but not approved by the Food and Drug Administration.
+Content will not include any discussion of the unlabeled use of a product or a product under investigational use with the exception of the content experts’ discussion on DTaP Vaccine.
+The content experts will be discussing use of DTaP vaccine in a manner recommended by the Advisory Committee on Immunization Practices, but not approved by the Food and Drug Administration.

 FEES: No fees are charged for CDC’s CE activities.